(A) To provide a foundation for measuring and improving operational and educational performance, each school district or school shall:

 (B) For key operational and educational areas, school districts and schools should determine their baseline performance levels, evaluate and compare their performance levels with similar school districts and schools, benchmarks and generally accepted best practices.
 The school district or school shall use the comparative information, performance index score and other data to promote innovation, improve instruction and learning, improve school district and school performance, and set higher goals for future achievement.
 The analysis of performance data, including disaggregated data, may be used to:

-(2) Measure year-to-year improvement of various student populations including the value-added progress dimension; and
+(2) Measure year-to-year improvement of various student populations; and

 (3) Communicate student performance results to staff, parents, and other stakeholders.

-(C) The state's education management information system (EMIS) under section 3301.0714 of the Revised Code and rule 3301-14-01 of the Administrative Code provides an integrated system of statewide collecting, reporting and compiling of school district and school information in a manner that complies with federal laws protecting student privacy.
+(C) The state's education management information system (EMIS) provides an integrated system of statewide collecting, reporting and compiling of school district and school information in a manner that complies with state and federal laws protecting student privacy.

 (1) The performance measures a school district uses shall reflect the major categories of data collected under EMIS relating to students, staff, and financial status.